comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/multi_text.gif)

-This approach also have other issues:
+This approach have other drawbacks:
 * flushing doesn't aligned to V-sync, captured time is not most accurate
 * App run under GUI virtual terminal, which might have it's internal buffering lead extra latency
 * GUI output controlled by window manager, hard to reason about buffer queue.